No-Scrub Tile Grout Cleaning? (4 Easy Hacks!)

 - Water

-Hereās how to prepare and apply the solution:
+Here’s how to prepare and apply the solution:

 Mix the solution: In a bucket or container, mix together oxygen bleach powder and hot water according to the package directions.
-The ratio typically is one scoop of oxygen bleach powder to one gallon of hot water.

 Stir well: Use a spoon or whisk to stir the mixture until the oxygen bleach powder is completely dissolved.

 Apply to grout: You can apply the solution to the grout in a few different ways.
-You can pour it directly onto the grout lines, or you can use a spray bottle to spray it onto the grout.

-Rinse with water: Use a clean cloth or sponge to wipe away the solution.
-Rinse the area thoroughly with water to remove any residue.
+Rinse the area thoroughly with water to remove any residue.-

 Dry: Use a clean cloth or towel to dry the grout lines.